What’s the Jane Austen News this week?

 Continue reading Jane Austen News – Issue 60

-Maggie Lane is the author of Jane Austen’s World and Understanding Austen.
+Growing Older with Jane Austen, by Maggie Lane Maggie Lane is the author of Jane Austen’s World and Understanding Austen.
 She has lectured on aspects of Jane Austen’s life and novels to the Jane Austen Societies of the UK, Canada, the U.S., and Australia, is the editor of the Jane Austen Society newsletter, and is consultant editor to the global Regency World magazine.
 Already the author of a dizzying number of fascinating books about Jane Austen’s life and environment, in Growing Older with Jane Austen, she offers this new look at a subject that permeates all of Austen’s novels, and yet, has remained, until now, relatively untouched by scholars.
 There is no doubt that Jane Austen is enduringly popular with both a general readership and academics.
 But amid the wealth of approaches to her life and work, no one has made a full-length study of the concept of aging in her novels, and this book sets out to fill that gap.
 With chapters on the loss of youth and beauty, old wives, old maids, merry widows, and dowager despots, the theme allows for a lively exploration of many of Austen’s most memorable characters.
 There are also chapters on hypochondria and illness, age and poverty, and death and wills.
 The book draws on the six novels, major literary fragments, Austen’s own letters, and the reminiscences of family members and contemporaries.
 Real-life examples are used to underline the fidelity of Austen’s fictional representation.
-Austen’s wry approach to the perils and consolations of growing older is bound to strike chords with many.
-Fellow (more…)
+Austen’s wry approach to the perils and consolations of growing older (more…)

 Review by Sarah Emsley: Is it easier or harder to write if you’re also responsible for feeding and looking after your family?
 “Composition seems to me impossible, with a head full of joints of mutton and doses of rhubarb,” Jane Austen wrote to her sister Cassandra in September 1816, after a period in which she managed the household at Chawton Cottage in Cassandra’s absence.
 Fortunately for Jane – and for us, as readers of her fiction – most of the time it was Cassandra who filled this role, freeing Jane to write.
 In her writing, she doesn’t mention food very often, yet Maggie Lane’s book Jane Austen and Food shows her references to it are significant because “she uses it to define character and illustrate moral worth.”
 Jane Austen and Food was first published in 1995 by The Hambledon Press, and it’s newly available as an inexpensive e-book from Endeavour Press.
 It isn’t a cookbook, but a discussion of food in Austen’s letters and fiction.
 I’ve always loved that line from her letters about composition, and reading Jane Austen and Food helped me understand it better.
 I learned that “mutton” isn’t always just mutton, and that “rhubarb” isn’t what I think of as rhubarb.
 Mutton, says Lane, “seems to have become the generic word for meat – or for dinner itself.”
 She cites the example from Mansfield Park of Dr. Grant inviting Edmund Bertram “‘to eat his mutton with him the next day,’ without supposing, for a moment, that ‘the (more…)